ghele/ExplosionDetection/README.md

 ### Installation

-The project can be started from the command prompt or using an IDE, after installing some necessary Python libraries: *Flask*, *eventlet*, *socketio* and *zmq*.
+The project can be started from the command prompt or using an IDE, after installing some necessary Python libraries: *Flask*, *eventlet*, *flask-socketio* and *zmq*.
 The dependencies can be installed using *pip*:

 ```sh
 $ pip install <package_name>